Do’s and Don’ts For Finding Mr. or Ms. Right

 This is an often overlooked facet of online dating.
 People will post pictures of themselves in front of their houses, or next to their mailbox, or near a particularly unique piece of yard art — never realizing that this can reveal their residence.

 A person with nefarious intent can put puzzle pieces together.
-For example, Sierra’s location is Atlanta, Georgia.
-In her bio says she works at The Atlanta-Journal Constitution.
+For example, Sierra’s location is in Atlanta, Georgia.
+Her bio says she works at The Atlanta-Journal Constitution.
 She posts a picture of herself and her dog at a well-known park.
-She posts another picture of her in front of her house — her address letters easily displayed.
+She posts another picture of her in front of her house — her address letters are easily displayed.
 Even an inexperienced online predator can deduce from this information a fairly precise location.

 Instead, post pictures that are neutral or don’t have any significant surroundings involved.